Nikola Vujčić

 Nikola Vujčić (born 14 June 1978) is a Croatian former professional basketball player, and the current team manager of the Israeli club Maccabi Tel Aviv.
-During his playing career, at a height of 2.11 m (6' 11") tall, he played at both the center and power forward positions.
-As a player, he was a two-time EuroLeague champion (2004, 2005), a five-time All-EuroLeague Team selection (2003, 2004, 2005, 2006, 2007), and was voted as a member of the EuroLeague 2000–10 All-Decade Team.
+During his playing career, he played at both the center and power forward positions.
+As a player, he was a two-time EuroLeague champion (2004, 2005), a five-time All-EuroLeague Team selection (2003, 2004, 2005, 2006, 2007), and was voted as a member of the EuroLeague 2000–2010 All-Decade Team.
 He was also the 2006 Israeli Basketball Premier League Finals MVP.

-Vujčić was the first player in the EuroLeague's current era (2000–present), to achieve a triple-double.
+The 6-foot-11 inches tall Vujčić was the first player in the EuroLeague's current era (2000–present), to achieve a triple-double.
 On 3 November 2005, he helped in Maccabi Tel Aviv's 95–68 win versus the Polish club Prokom Trefl Sopot, with 11 points, 12 rebounds, and 11 assists.
 On 30 November 2006, Vujčić recorded another triple-double, the second in the EuroLeague's current era (2000–present), in Maccabi Tel Aviv's 110–87 win over the Slovenian club Union Olimpija, with 27 points, 10 rebounds, and 10 assists.
+He was named a EuroLeague Legend in 2022.

-Professional playing career
+Professional career

 Vujčić made his professional club debut with the Croatian club KK Split, in the 1995–96 season, after coming up through the youth teams of the club.
 He played with Split through the 2000–01 season.
 As a member of Split, he wore the number 7 jersey that had once belonged to the former Split star and former NBA player, Toni Kukoč.
 With Split, Vujčić twice appeared in the Croatian League playoff's finals.
 With the club at the European-wide level, he also played in 28 FIBA Saporta Cup games (2nd European Level), in 23 FIBA SuproLeague games, and in 34 EuroLeague games (1st European level).

 In 2001, he was signed by the Israeli club Maccabi Tel Aviv, as a replacement for Nate Huffman, who was expected to leave the club.
 At the last moment though, Huffman decided to return to the club for one more season, so Maccabi sent Vujčić on loan to the French club ASVEL Villeurbanne.
 Vujčić helped ASVEL win the French League championship, for the first time in 21 years.
 He also played in 14 EuroLeague games that season (2 with Maccabi and 12 with ASVEL), in which he averaged 15.7 points and 6.4 rebounds per game.

 With Maccabi Tel Aviv, From 2002 to 2008, he won two EuroLeague championships (2004 and 2005), five Israeli Super League championships, four Israeli State Cups, and one Israeli League Cup.
 He was also the 2006 Israeli Basketball Premier League Finals MVP.

 On 18 June 2008, he signed a two-year contract, worth €4.5 million net income, with the Greek Basket League club Olympiacos Piraeus.
 On 25 October 2010, he signed a contract with the Turkish Super League club Efes Pilsen.
 After playing with Split, from 2011 to 2013, he announced his retirement from playing professional basketball.